wandeboy/little_projects/README.md

-# context
+# Context

-when a started to learn mpre about programig i start to take a aproach to IAs and well are those my try to understending and coding it
+when a started to learn more about programming I start to take an approach to IAs and well are those I try to understanding and coding it